-Our Cardiac First Response is designed to give participants the knowledge to provide CPR to people in Cardiac Arrest & to Use of an Automated External Defibrillator (AED) Safely.
+Our half-day Cardiac First Response Community course is designed to give participants the knowledge and skills to provide CPR to people in Cardiac Arrest.

-Anyone who wants to be Trained in CPR & Defibrillator Skills, Especially those working in the Healthcare Sector Such as nurses and those is Social or Residential Care.
+Anyone who wants to be trained in CPR and Defibrillator skills.
+This is especially important for those working in the healthcare sector such as nurses and those involved in social or residential care.

-- Module 1: Basic Emergency Care – On completion of Module 1 the student will be able to recognise the signs of a life-threatening emergency and can initiate basic life support to the person who suddenly collapses or is choking.
+Module 1: Basic Emergency Care – On completion of Module 1, the student will be able to recognise the signs of a life-threatening emergency and can initiate basic life support to the person who collapses or is choking.
 The student will also learn the indications and administration of Aspirin.

-Continuous Assessment throughout course – PHECC/PSTC Certificate in Cardiac First Response on completion
+Continuous Assessment throughout the course.
+Students receive a Certificate in Cardiac First Response community on completion.
+The certificate is valid for 2 years.